ShwetaRoy17/git_repo/README.md

 # git_repo
-my git learning repo
+this is my git learning repository.
-hello Odin!
+A warmth welcome to all my odins!!!